An Operator Theoretical Approach to Mercer's Theorem: Reproducing Kernel Hilbert Spaces --- The Basics

 (ii)$\Ra$(iii).
 If $\cH_K$ is continuously included in $\cH_L$ let $J_{L,K}\colon \cH_K\hookrightarrow \cH_L$ and let $\|J_{L,K}\|<\infty$ denote its operator norm.
 Let $x_1,\ldots,x_n\in X$ and $\alpha_1,\ldots,\alpha_n\in\FF$ be arbitrary.
 Then,

 From here, a standard argument shows that

 We have proven that $K\leq \|J_{L,K}\|^2 L$.

 (iii)$\Ra$(i).
-This basically follows by the constructions in Theorem~\ref{t:kolmo}, Theorem~\ref{t:moore}, and the uniqueness of the reproducing kernel Hilbert space induced by a kernel.
+This basically follows by the constructions in Theorem~\ref{t:kolmo}, Theorem~\ref{t:moore}, and the uniqueness of the reproducing kernel Hilbert space induced by a kernel, by Proposition~\ref{p:unic}.
 With notation as in \eqref{e:lasum}, letting $V\colon \Span\{L_x\mid x\in X\}\ra \Span\{K_x\mid x\in X\}$ be defined by

 for arbitrary $n\in\NN$, $x_1,\ldots,x_n\in X$, and $\alpha_1,\ldots, \alpha_j\in\FF$, we have